Neha Kakkar: 2005–2012: Career beginnings and breakthrough with Cocktail

 In 2008, she launched her debut album, Neha The Rockstar with music by Meet Bros.
 Anjjan.
 During this time, she recorded for a music album, Romeo Juliet composed by her brother, Tony Kakkar.
 She sang "Hai Rama" from Meerabai Not Out (2008) along with Sukhwinder Singh.
 The following year, she was featured in A.R.
 Rahman's composition, the theme song of Blue (2009), where she provided the chorus vocals for the song.
 She then lent her voice for the title track of the Hindi-language soap opera Na Aana Is Des Laado (2009).

 In 2010, Kakkar made her screen debut with Vidhi Kasliwal's film Isi Life Mein...!
 (2010) in which she played the role of a college student.
 The same year, she debuted in both the Kannada and Telugu music industry by performing a total of four tracks for Sandeep Chowta.
 She lent her voice for the title track of the Kannada film Thamassu and the song "Nodu Baare" alongside Master Saleem.
 The former resulted in her only Filmfare Awards South nomination as the Best Female Playback Singer.

 She appeared in the second season of Comedy Circus Ke Taansen alongside Kapil Sharma and Ali Asgar.
 The following year, her collaboration with Pritam for the dance track "Second Hand Jawaani" from Cocktail proved to be a major breakthrough for Kakkar.
 The song went to become popular among the music listeners, though it received mixed to negative reviews from critics.
-In 2012, she released "SRK Anthem" on YouTube, a tribute to actor Shah Rukh Khan.
+In 2012, she released "SRK Anthem" on YouTube, which was a tribute to actor Shah Rukh Khan.

 2013–2016: Chart-busters with Fever and Baar Baar Dekho

-Kakkar's first release of 2013, "Botal Khol" from Prague, met with controversy, where Central Board of Film Certification raised objections on the song citing that its lyrics contain double meaning.
-This was followed by a Sachin–Jigar's item number composed for Ramaiya Vastavaiya.
-Titled "Jadoo Ki Jhappi".
-She next collaborated with Pritam for another item song, "Dhating Nach", performed alongside Nakash Aziz and Shefali Alvares.
+Kakkar's first release of 2013, "Botal Khol" from Prague, was met with controversy, as the Central Board of Film Certification raised objections on the song, citing that its lyrics contain double-meaning phrases.
+This was followed by a Sachin–Jigar's item number composed for Ramaiya Vastavaiya, titled "Jadoo Ki Jhappi".
+She collaborated with Pritam for another item song, "Dhating Nach", performed alongside Nakash Aziz and Shefali Alvares, for the film Phata Poster Nikhla Hero.

 2014 saw the rise of Kakkar with the release of three popular songs.
 The first release of the year was a collaboration with Yo Yo Honey Singh for the film Yaariyan.
 The duo collaborated once again for Bollywood's first trance number, "Manali Trance" from The Shaukeens.
 Her first work with Amit Trivedi, a wedding song titled "London Thumakda" was released in the same year and received positive reviews from critics.
 On the occasion of Mother's Day, Kakkar shot and released a song for her mother which gained a positive response among the audience.